AML/CFT: Combating the Financing of Terrorism and Money Laundering

 2. Erosion of Trust in Financial Institutions:

 The involvement of financial institutions in money laundering activities erodes public trust.
 When individuals perceive that banks and other financial entities are complicit in illegal practices, confidence in the overall financial system diminishes.
-This erosion of trust can have cascading effects, leading to a decrease in consumer participation in formal financial activities, hindering economic growth and development.
+This erosion of trust can have cascading effects, leading to a decrease in consumer participation in formal financial activities, and hindering economic growth and development.

 3. Increased Crime Rates: